kwkou/815/includes/tshootguide.md

 -   ACS Service limitations:
     [http://msdn.microsoft.com/zh-cn/library/windowsazure/gg185909.aspx](http://msdn.microsoft.com/zh-cn/library/windowsazure/gg185909.aspx)

-<h2><a id="SQLTroubleshooting"></a>Azure SQL Database Troubleshooting</h2>
+<h2><a id="SQLTroubleshooting"></a>Azure SQL数据库 Troubleshooting</h2>

-When interacting with an Azure SQL database extra care must be taken to deal with the distributed nature of Azure SQL Database applications.
+When interacting with an Azure SQL数据库 extra care must be taken to deal with the distributed nature of Azure SQL数据库 applications.
 This section discusses several areas that warrant attention.
 This is by no means an exhaustive list.
-The key to writing supportable Azure SQL Database code is to examine the return codes and make sure that you have solid retry code to handle failures.
+The key to writing supportable Azure SQL数据库 code is to examine the return codes and make sure that you have solid retry code to handle failures.

 Your application must handle login failures gracefully.
-SQL Database instances require the use of SQL Authentication.
+SQL数据库 instances require the use of SQL Authentication.
 If you cannot successfully log in, either your credentials are not valid or the database you requested is not available.

 Your application must handle the service being inaccessible.
-If the server is already provisioned and the Azure SQL Database service is available (you can check this using the [Azure Health Status] page), the likely cause is configuration issues in your on-site installation.
-For instance, you may be unable to resolve the name (which can be tested with tools such as tracert), you may have a firewall blocking port 1433 that is used by SQL Database, or you may be using a proxy server that is not configured properly.
+If the server is already provisioned and the Azure SQL数据库 service is available (you can check this using the [Azure Health Status] page), the likely cause is configuration issues in your on-site installation.
+For instance, you may be unable to resolve the name (which can be tested with tools such as tracert), you may have a firewall blocking port 1433 that is used by SQL数据库, or you may be using a proxy server that is not configured properly.
 Use the same techniques to troubleshoot these difficulties that you would for SQL Server.
-For more information, see [SQL Database Connectivity Troubleshooting Guide] and [Troubleshooting SQL Database].
+For more information, see [SQL数据库 Connectivity Troubleshooting Guide] and [Troubleshooting SQL数据库].

 Your application must handle general network errors.
-You may receive general network errors because Azure SQL Database might disconnect users under these circumstances:
+You may receive general network errors because Azure SQL数据库 might disconnect users under these circumstances:

 -   When a connection is idle for an extended period of time